ShindouMihou/ShindouMihou/README.md

 - [amelia](https://github.com/Amelia-chan/Amelia): a rss discord bot that was built for scribblehub.
 - [flora](https://github.com/ShindouMihou/Flora): a simple, markdown-based, personal blogging platform written in svelte which powers [my blog](https://blog.mihou.pw).
 - [myrubberduck](https://rubberduck.mihou.pw): a little rubber duck site with a [mobile version](https://github.com/ShindouMihou/MyRubberDuck-Native)
+- [nachos-go](https://github.com/ShindouMihou/nachos-go): a little Nats.io router that i use on some of my projects.
+- [sequelie](https://github.com/ShindouMihou/sequelie): a little Golang SQL query loader that i use in some of my golang projects.

 ##### legacy projects
 some even older projects that haven't been updated for some time now and can be improved way more.